-For your screen/nature log reflection, I would like you to include your log (in chart form or however you prefer).
-I would also like you to reflect on your data.
-Interesting thoughts to ponder are a comparison between screen time and time in nature.
-Also, consider overlap?
-Screen time in nature; the relationship between the two.
+For your screen/nature log reflection: Reflection on the data you collected through your screen/nature log.
+Include your log (in chart form or however you prefer).
+Reflect on interesting thoughts to ponder, a comparison between screen time and time in nature, consider overlap, screen time in nature, the relationship between the two, course discussion, etc.